-While working on this project, our Senior Designer, Rachael Hudson, decided to delve deeper into the world of accessible design and put together a handy guide for digital designers.
+While working on this project, our design team delved deeper into the world of accessible design and put together a handy guide for digital designers.
+We believe:

 Taking an inclusive approach makes a website infinitely better for ALL users.
 Nobody can argue with clearer layouts, more concise copy (we all hate word-vomit) and clever use of visual descriptors such as icons and images.”

 Colour contrast is important if you want your copy to pop.
 Needless to say, light text on light background is a big no-no and certain colour combinations are indecipherable for those who are colour blind.
 Red and green, green and blue, blue and purple and green and brown are particularly problematic pairings.
 If you visit colourblindawareness.org, you can see how difficult it is for people to tell them apart.
 Instead of just relying on colour to highlight important text, focus on weight and emphasis instead (bold, italics etc.).

 Econsultancy highlights some fantastic tools for designers to use when assessing the visibility of their site, including contrast checkers and visual impairment simulators.

 As mentioned above, colour alone isn’t enough to draw attention to copy – there must be additional signposts.
 For example, when creating error notifications on forms, don’t simply change the field stroke to red.
 Instead, add a warning message directly below the field and consider using an icon to highlight the area that needs attention.